MUST-SCSE-SE-2018/University-Grade-Management-System/README.md

 ------

-### Core Algorithm
+### Core Algorithms
-+ Sorting
++ Sort
 > Selection Sort, the complexity is O(N^2).

-+ Searching
++ Search
 > Sequential Search, search by each inputted course individually, the complexity is O(N^2).

 + Analysis
-> This program is based on once-input store, which means each time you input a course, the UGMS stores data of all the students who take this course at the same time.
-The number of one file data is less than 1000, so it is reasonable for a normal PC to execute for/while loop within 1 second ( Totally about 10^6, and 10^8 times per second for normal PC ).
+> This program is based on a once-input store, which means each time you input a course, the UGMS stores data of all the students who take this course at the same time.
+The number of one file data is less than 1000, so it is reasonable for a standard PC to execute for/while loop within 1 second ( Total about 10^6, and 10^8 times per second ).

 ------

-### Feature
+### Features
-1. Implement user-friendly GUI.
+1. Implement a user-friendly GUI.
 2. Nice output format ( using JTable ).
 3. Implement some advanced query functions ( such as Surname Wild Card, GPA ranging ).
 4. Allow the user to add and delete courses according to their requirement.
-5. Can execute without other plugins and environment except JRE.
+5. Can execute without other plugins and environments except JRE.
 6. The UGMS would prompt you sometimes by showing a message window or a check box.
 7. No need to worry about sort time ( < 1 sec ).